-Please use the buttons below to see more information on Gloucester and matches between Irish and Gloucester over the years.
+Please use the buttons below to see more information on Gloucester and matches between Exiles and Gloucester over the years.

 Late tries to James Simpson-Daniel and Akapusi Qera saw Gloucester come from behind to claim the four points in an entertaining spectacle played out in Reading.